OPENDAP/olfs/resources/gsoc/ifh.md

 - [D3](https://d3js.org)
 - [Leaflet](https://leafletjs.com)

-This list is just a tiny sampleof what might be used and is not an endorsement or recommendation about should utilized in your work..
+This list is just a tiny sample of what might be used and is neither an endorsement or recommendation about should utilized in your work..

 ##### IFH Examples
 These examples show various datasets from different origins that we have